briannelson22/whole-life-illustrator/PLAN.md

 ## Overview

+An interactive, single-page web application that compares the rate of return of a Guardian Whole Life Policy to different investments since 1970.

+The other investments will be:
+1. S & P 500
+2. BND Total Bond or equivalent
+3. 6 month CD
+4. High Yield Savings Account

-An interactive, single-page web application that models the rate of return on a Guardian Whole Life Insurance policy over any 30-year window using Guardian's actual published Dividend Interest Rates (DIR) from 1989 to present.
+a Guardian Whole Life Insurance policy over any 30-year window using Guardian's actual published Dividend Interest Rates (DIR) from 1989 to present.

 **Audience:** Personal use / research
 **Stack:** HTML + CSS + JavaScript (vanilla), Chart.js for visualizations